 PT Oklahoma opened its doors in Oklahoma City in 2001, thanks to the leadership of several young people who first served as interns in Dallas and who saw a need to bring the program to their home community.
 Today, PT Oklahoma has eight program sites, with 50 young adults serving over 500 children in a summer program.

 PT Tennessee, based in Nashville, was launched in the summer of 2012 – again, thanks to the leadership of two alumni of the North Texas chapter.
-PT Tennessee has ten program sites throughout greater Nashville, middle Tennessee, and Memphis, with 87 young adults serving 920 children and youth in a summer and one-year program.
+PT Tennessee has ten program sites throughout greater Nashville, middle Tennessee, and Memphis, with 93 young adults serving over 800 children and youth in a summer and one-year program.

 PT Rio Texas, based in San Antonio, launched in the summer of 2015, also led by two alumni of the North Texas chapter.
-PT Rio Texas has four summer program sites in San Antonio and in the Rio Grande Valley, with 28 young adults serving 206 children.
+PT Rio Texas has four summer program sites in San Antonio and in the Rio Grande Valley, with 28 young adults serving over 200 children.

 PT Central Texas, based in Fort Worth, launched in the summer of 2017, led by two alumni of the North Texas chapter.
-PT Central Texas has three program sites, with 27 young adults serving 192 children in a summer and one-year program.
+PT Central Texas has three program sites, with 27 young adults serving over 100 children in a summer program.

 PT Indiana, based Indianapolis, launched in the summer of 2018 led by two alumni of the Tennessee and North Texas chapter.
-PT Indiana has two summer program sites, with 16 young adults serving 110 children.
+PT Indiana has three summer program sites, with 21 young adults serving over 150 children.

-PT North Georgia will launch in the summer fo 2019, led by an alumna of the North Texas chapter.
-PT North Georgia anticipates hosting the summer program at three churches, with 24 young adults serving 150 children.
+PT North Georgia launched in the summer of 2019, led by an alumna of the North Texas chapter.
+PT North Georgia has two summer program sites, with 12 young adults serving 100 children.

 We are committed to becoming a respected national model of service and ministry through which leaders emerge, communities change, and lives transform.
 Our projections are that, by 2023, Project Transformation will have approximately 1,000 young adult serving over 7,500 low-income children at 100 site churches in 16 PT Chapters annually.
 This national network will also leverage the support of over 10,000 church volunteers and $1.4 million from over 600 partner churches.
 Learn more about starting a new chapter of Project Transformation.